IBM/aspera-cli/CONTRIBUTING.md

 Once tests are completed, or during test, consult the page: [coverage/index.html](coverage/index.html)

+## Optional gems

+Some gems are optional: `rmagick` and `grpc`, as they require compilation of native code.
+To run them: `make optional`

+Some tests require interactive input.
+To run them: `make interactive`

+To run every test: `make full`

 ## Build

 By default the gem is built signed: `make`.